SilvesterYu/StereoCameras/README.md

 # StereoCameras

-Camera code for 3D reconstruction
+Camera code for 3D reconstruction.
 Cameras used: Realsense & Kinect.
-SDK installation guide for both can be found below
+SDK installation guide for both can be found below.
+Make sure that the cameras' data cables are connected to your computer's USB3 ports.

 ## 📷 Install Realsense SDK